dicengine/dice/doc/doxygen/DICe_MainPage.md

 DICe can be built and run on Mac OS X, Windows, and Linux.
 The primary intended platforms are Mac OS X and Linux, but Windows builds are also possible.
-The prerequisite tools required for installing DICe include
+The prerequisite dependencies required for installing DICe include

 -   [CMake] (http://www.cmake.org)